Reinforcement Learning for Feedback-Enabled Cyber Resilience: Reinforcement Learning in Adversarial Environment

 \subsection{Attacks on the Actuator}

 Many works have been done to study attacks on the actuators or the communication channel between the actuators and the controllers for CPS control systems \cite{teixeira2012attack,huang2018reliable,fawzi2014secure,an2018lq,wu2007design,gupta2010optimal}.
-However, there are very few studies that investigate attacks targeting actuators of the RL agent.
+However, there are very few studies investigating attacks targeting the RL agent's actuators.
 RL agents influence their environments by performing actions $a_t$ via actuators.
 To ensure that the action is timely and accurately applied to the environment, the RL agent must guarantee first that the action command is timely and accurately transmitted to the actuator in the field.
 Second, the actuator executes the received commands in a timely and accurate manner.
 However, the attacker may exploit these vulnerabilities.
 Suppose the attacker can launch jamming attacks on the communication channel or manipulate the actuator.
 In that case, the actual action performed will be different from the one chosen by the RL agent, and hence the observed experience is corrupted.
-If the RL agent learns from the corrupted experience without noticing the attacks, the learning results will also be corrupted.
+The learning results will also be corrupted if the RL agent learns from the corrupted experience without noticing the attacks.
 Future works need to focus on investigating how attacks on the actuator affect the performance of the RL agent in training, testing, and implementing phases.